 Many citizens, who staged many protests during the 1970s and 1980s (some very violent), opposed the Stopera and were eager to let their feelings be known.
 Despite their tactics, however, the project was completed, though it went drastically over budget.
 The Muziektheater opened in 1986 and City Hall in 1988.

 The Muziektheater is now a shining star in Amsterdam’s cultural scene.
 The curved block-type building with glass facade faces the city and provides stunning views of the Amstel River.
 Guests can enjoy not only world-class opera performances by De Nederlandse Opera, but also productions by the Nationale Ballet and a number of visiting modern dance companies, as well as other assorted concerts.

-The building itself however still feels out of place.
-It is not very well integrated in Amsterdam’s otherwise homogeneous historic center and its architecture is more suited to that of a mall rather than that of a city hall, never mind opera house.
+The building itself, however, still feels out of place.
+It is not very well integrated in Amsterdam’s otherwise homogeneous historic center and its architecture is more suited to that of a mall rather than that of a city hall, never mind an opera house.